a-vilmin/eclipse_vision/README.md

 * Easy to follow interface included for running in Python or use Py2exe setup.py file included for Windows executable creation.

+Animation of CO2 gas saturation over 280 days (created in Paraview 3.14)
 ![](animation.gif)